wiz0u/WTelegramClient/README.md

 ## How to use

-:warning: This library relies on asynchronous C# programming (`async/await`) so make sure you are familiar with this before proceeding.
+⚠️ This library relies on asynchronous C# programming (`async/await`) so make sure you are familiar with this before proceeding.

 After installing WTelegramClient through Nuget, your first Console program will be as simple as:
 ```csharp